Rites of Passage for a Model Railway - 1: Area Research, a Look at British Railways' North Eastern Region and Traffic

 Let's take a look at what we've got.
 What about this selection I've made,of models entered into competitions in different categories from modified ready-to-run to completely scratch-built scenic items (see right) I'll explain each in turn:

 [Competition can be fierce at the annual general meeting of the Double-O Gauge Association (DOGA) at Keen House - the HQ of The Model Railway Club off the Pentonville Road in London N1.
 We have a number of people who regularly contribute to periodicals such as Hornby Magazine, others who exhibit at shows.
 Some of my own models have been shown in local shows on the DOGA stand, and I've contributed articles for the association's magazine].

-Each of these locomotives is 'fitted' with wire-wound vacuum pipes, 'Jackson' screw couplings, and furnished with a hand-painted white metal crew.
+Most of these locomotives are 'fitted' with wire-wound vacuum pipes, 'Jackson' screw couplings, and furnished with a hand-painted white metal crew, some have Scale Link 3-link couplings only (mineral or wagon shunting locomotives.
 Real coal was added to the tenders using white PVA glue that dries clear.
 The nameplates for 'The Garth' are blackened etched brass from the Eames range (shows how long ago this conversion was made).

 Great care is needed for handling 'The Garth', as the nameplates are attached with superglue and that tends to get brittle over the years.
 If not touched they stay in position, but I wouldn't fancy having to look for one small nameplate on that cellar floor!

 There is a fair number of locomotives in the Thoraldbv 'fleet' that represents sheds in the various Teesside, Darlington and York sheds.
 There are some from outside the area, such as 62721 'Warwickshire', as well as a small number of ex-LMS and War Department engines that were out-shedded* or allocated to this area.